 Don’t forget that in addition to your property insurance, you may have required your tenant to have renter’s insurance.
 The renter’s policy may compensate a tenant who feels their life has been unduly disrupted by the inconvenience of the repairs being made.

 Aside from emergency repairs, you may also choose to make improvements such as painting, countertop replacement, new flooring, and the like.
-Projects like these, which are typically seen as elective.
-They Don’t provide compensation through renter’s insurance.
+Projects like these, which are typically seen as elective, will not be compensated through renter’s insurance.
 These fixes may be cosmetic, functional, or both, but it does not mean that they are not disruptive to the tenant.
 These projects may keep a tenant from using a room, require them to empty out cabinets and drawers, or subject them to fumes or unfinished conditions.
 Performing upgrades at the end of a tenancy may further aggravate your renter, who will not be able to enjoy the improvements you are making to the unit.
 If you time your improvement to benefit an incoming tenant, be aware that your outgoing tenant may be disgruntled.